 Feet

-On the most superficial level, Pisces is associated with feet because its the final sign of the zodiac.
-Aries, the first sign, represents the head — where we start, and we work down through the rest of the signs.
+On the most basic level, Pisces is associated with feet because its the final sign of the zodiac.
+Aries, the first sign, represents the head — where we begin, and the signs move down through the body from there.

-But, of course, nature is cyclical; there is no true “beginning” or “end.”
-Destruction is the first step to creation; winter’s dormancy precedes spring’s emergence; the seed sprouts roots before it emerges through the soil.
+But, of course, nature is cyclical; every ending is a beginning.
+Nature grows from the ground up: the seed sprouts roots downward before pushing through the soil.

 Lymphatic System